georkara/BaleUAVision/README.md

       └── Dataset Description.csv

 ### Files explanation
 - Raw Data: Includes all UAV-captured images in raw RGB format.
 Note that this folder is organized/unfolded into 16 subfolders where each one represents a flight mission (one flight mission per hay bales field).
-Thus, each subfolder ("Hay bales 1", "Hay bale2", ... , "Hay bales 16") contains the raw RGB images for each UAV-captured field.
+Thus, each subfolder ("Hay bales 1", "Hay bale 2", ... , "Hay bales 16") contains the raw RGB images for each UAV-captured hay field.
 ## Usage
 The dataset is structured into folders based on the image type and annotation format.
 Each subfolder contains the respective images and their annotations.